ViniciusLima94/conway/README.md

 # Conway's game of life

-Implementation of Conway's game of life in C++.
+Implementation of Conway's game of life in C++ and CUDA.

 ### Game's rules